StevenFox96/OperatorOps/docs/08-create-secrets.md

    At the end, your setup should look like this...
      ![github's actions secrets](images/github-secret-screen.png)

-Great! now we created the secrets variables the pipeline expect to be exists, we're almost done... next, we'll enable the GitHub's Actions pipeline
+Great!
+Now we created the secrets variables the pipeline expect to be exists, we're almost done... next, we'll enable the GitHub's Actions pipeline

 <br/><br/>
 Next: [Enable the GitHub's Actions pipeline](09-enable-pipeline.md)